-Note that once the Signal Generator has been activated by scrolling to the Signal Generator menu item, and pressing the left (select) button to enable it - the Signal Generator remains active on the set frequency, until you press the right (exit) button and leave the Test Equipment menu.
+Note that once the Signal Generator has been activated by scrolling to the Signal Generator menu item, and pressing the "Select" button to enable it - the Signal Generator remains active on the set frequency, until you press the "Exit" button and leave the Test Equipment menu.

-Press the left button (select) to enable the signal generator; an underline cursor appears under the digit that will be tuned by the rotary encoder.
+Press the "Select" button to enable the signal generator; an underline cursor appears under the digit that will be tuned by the rotary encoder.
 Adjust the signal generator to produce a frequency some way under 8MHz.
 Let's say, 6MHz.
-When you leave edit mode, by pressing the left (select) button until the cursor disappears off the right side of the 1's digit, OR by pressing the right button (exit), then the cursor will no longer be shown on the display.
+When you leave edit mode, by pressing the "Select" button until the cursor disappears off the right side of the 1's digit, OR by pressing the "Exit" button, then the cursor will no longer be shown on the display.
 Turning the rotary encoder 1 click anticlockwise shows menu 9.5, the frequency measurement.
-Now if you connect a wire from the FREQ input to the CLKO output, you will measure the signal generator's frequency.
-This is shown here in the photograph (right); clearly the 2kHz low reading indicates I have not calibrated the 27MHz reference value and/or the 20MHz system clock value!
+Now if you connect a wire from the FREQ input to the CLK0 output, you will measure the signal generator's frequency.
+This is shown here in the photograph (right, original QCX not the OCX+); clearly the 2kHz low reading indicates I have not calibrated the 27MHz reference value and/or the 20MHz system clock value!